 “Why should I buy a private health plan?”
 I get this question a lot.
-Why pay extra for additional health coverage when they get Medicare coverage from the government?
+Why pay extra for additional health coverage when you get Medicare coverage from the government?
 It’s true you get Medicare coverage from the government, called Original Medicare.
 But that’s the most basic coverage you can get.
 Think of Original Medicare as a one-size-fits-all T-shirt.
 When it comes to your health, a one-size-fits-all solution may not be the best option.
 It’s important to get the health coverage that fits your health and lifestyle.

+Private Medicare health plans – like Medicare Advantage plans – often go beyond the basics offered by Original Medicare.
 Here’s what I tell people who are on the fence about buying a private plan.

 1. Coverage for more services